YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 - [[Boardzy] Explaining impact of sensor position](https://youtu.be/sTdf-sgV9_M?t=74)
 - [[Boardzy] Explaining impact of sensor position 2](https://youtu.be/DSg0UqTrg14?t=117)

-## Mousepad, and Mouse Feet/Skates Considerations
+## Mousepad and Mouse Feet/Skates Considerations

+- Mousepads and mouse skates can have a surprisingly significant effect on the overall feel of your setup.
+The way that they interact with the glide and friction of the mouse significantly impacts the overall feel of the mouse and mouse sensitivity that you are using.
 - When it comes to mousepad and mouse skate set ups, there are two main factors to consider: the static friction and the dynamic friction.
-- Higher static friction generally correlates with better stopping power, but also makes it more difficult to make micro-adjustments from a standstill.
+- Higher static friction generally correlates with better stopping power and a more "locked in" feeling after stopping the mouse, but also makes it more difficult to make micro-adjustments from a standstill.
-- Lower static friction conversely generally correlates with greater ease of making micro-adjustments at the cost of stopping power.
+- Lower static friction conversely generally correlates with greater ease of making micro-adjustments, potentially at the cost of stopping power.
-- Higher dynamic friction generally correlates with better control over the mouse when it is in motion (which can also correlate with stopping power), but can also feel "muddy" if too high, making it harder to push the mouse where you want it to go.
+- Higher dynamic friction generally correlates with better overall control over the mouse when it is in motion (which also generally correlates with better stopping power), but can also feel "muddy" if too high, making it harder to push the mouse where you want it to go.
-- Lower dynamic friction conversely generally correlates with a faster glide, but can also feel "slippery" if too low, as the mouse will have greater momentum in motion (especially with heavier mice).
+- Lower dynamic friction conversely generally correlates with an overall faster glide, but can also feel "slippery" if too low, as the mouse will have greater momentum in motion (especially with heavier mice).
 - In addition to the surface, stopping power can also be affected by different thicknesses and densities/hardness/softness of the mousepad (ex. a "Mid" hardness pad can feel very different compared to its "X-Soft" equivalent).

 # Choosing a Mouse Sensitivity, FOV, ETC